-4 Credit Hours • 160 Contact Hours (7.5 Lecture, 152.5 Clinical) Prerequisite: PHT 116, PHT 118, PHT 119, PHT 235
+4 Credit Hours • 180 Contact Hours (Internship) Prerequisite: PHT 116, PHT 118, PHT 119, PHT 235

 Provides the students with hands on experience in a community pharmacy setting.
-The course involves a total of 160 hours.
 Students must be supervised by a licensed pharmacist or qualified designee, and are expected to participate in activities delineated in the Clinical Site Manual, such as dispensing, inventory handling and control, drug distribution, processing of third-party claims, and communication with patients.
 The preceptor, student, and instructor complete evaluations at the completion of the rotation.